MicrosoftDocs/azure-docs/articles/active-directory/develop/howto-create-self-signed-certificate.md

 ## (Optional): Export your public certificate with its private key

-If your application will be running from another machine or cloud, such as Azure Automation, you will also need a private key.
+If your application will be running from another machine or cloud, such as Azure Automation, you'll also need a private key.

 Following on from the previous commands, create a password for your certificate private key and save it in a variable.
 Replace `{myPassword}` with the password that you wish to use to protect your certificate private key.